BRICS set up bank to counter Western hold on global finances

 Facing efforts by leading Western nations to isolate Russia for annexing Crimea and stirring revolt in eastern Ukraine, the BRICS summit provided President Vladimir Putin with a welcome geopolitical platform to show he has friends elsewhere, economic powers seen as shaping the future of the world.

-The BRICS abstained from criticising Russia over the crisis in Ukraine and called instead for restraint by all actors so the conflict can be resolved peacefully.
+The BRICS abstained from criticizing Russia over the crisis in Ukraine and called instead for restraint by all actors so the conflict can be resolved peacefully.

 (Editing by Tom Brown and Jonathan Oatis)